vinceskahan/v5wiki/pip-install-strategies.md

 - Does not require root privileges.
 - Will not break existing systems programs.
-- While not as simple as a system install, it's still pretty simple: system resources remain untouched, while the WeeWX resources end up under the user's home directory.
+- While not as simple as a system install, it's still pretty simple: system code remains untouched, while WeeWX code and resources end up under the user's home directory.

 ### Disadvantages

-- Other users will not be able to run the results, at least without patching `PYTHONPATH`, because WeeWX will be located under a user's home directory.
-- This means WeeWX cannot be run as a daemon without some crafting of `PYTHONPATH`.
+- If `secure_path` is set on your system, then the directory `~/.local` and its subdirectories may not be included in `PATH` and `PYTHONPATH` when using `sudo`, making it hard to use this kind of install in a daemon.
 - To remove WeeWX, you will have to explicitly remove it and each of its dependencies using `pip uninstall`.